kansiris/reactjs-interview-questions/README.md

 65. ### Is it good to use `setState()` in `componentWillMount()` method?

-    It is recommended to avoid async initialization in `componentWillMount()` lifecycle method. `componentWillMount()` is invoked immediately before mounting occurs.
+    Yes, it is safe to use `setState()` inside `componentWillMount()` method.
+But at the same it is recommended to avoid async initialization in `componentWillMount()` lifecycle method. `componentWillMount()` is invoked immediately before mounting occurs.
 It is called before `render()`, therefore setting state in this method will not trigger a re-render.
 Avoid introducing any side-effects or subscriptions in this method.
 We need to make sure async calls for component initialization happened in `componentDidMount()` instead of `componentWillMount()`.

     ```jsx harmony
     componentDidMount() {